Ernest Antwi

-Master Ernest Antwi Nyarko, known as Ernest Antwi or Ernest Nyarko (born 9 September 1995), is a Ghanaian professional footballer.
+Master Ernest Antwi Nyarko, known as Ernest Antwi or Ernest Nyarko (born 9 September 1995), is a Ghanaian professional footballer plays for Al Rams as a forward.

 Club career

 He made his professional debut in the Segunda Liga for Desportivo das Aves on 8 August 2015 in a game against Sporting Covilhã.

 In July 2017, Antwi went on trial with Russian Premier League side FC Rostov.

 Antwi moved to Kazakhstan Premier League club Aktobe, but was released from his contract on 5 January 2023.